cloudify-examples/aws-example-network/README.md

 On your Cloudify Manager, navigate to `Local Blueprints` select `Upload`.

-_Hint: You may provide the URL to the github archive, [right-click and copy URL](https://github.com/cloudify-examples/vpc-scenario2-blueprint/archive/master.zip), or download the archive and provide the archive as an attachment to upload._
+[Right-click and copy URL](https://github.com/cloudify-examples/vpc-scenario2-blueprint/archive/master.zip).
+Paste where it says `Enter blueprint url`.
+Provide a blueprint name, such as `aws-vpc-scenario2` in the field labeled `blueprint name`.
+Select `simple-blueprint.yaml` from `Blueprint filename` menu.

-After the new blueprint has been created, select `Deploy`.
+After the new blueprint has been created, click the `Deploy` button.

 Navigate to `Deployments`, find your new deployment, select `Install` from the `workflow`'s menu.
 At this stage, you may provide your own values for any of the default `deployment inputs`.